polkadot-developers/substrate-docs/content/md/en/docs/reference/frame-macros.md

 pub struct Pallet<T>(_);
 ```

-For more information about working with storage within this macro, see the [macro expansion](https://paritytech.github.io/substrate/master/frame_support/attr.pallet.html#macro-expansion-1) added to the `struct Pallet<T>` definition.
+For more information about working with storage and this macro, see the [macro expansion](https://paritytech.github.io/substrate/master/frame_support/attr.pallet.html#macro-expansion-1) added to the `struct Pallet<T>` definition.

-### #[pallet::generate_storage_info]
+### #[pallet::without_storage_info]

-**When to use**

-This attribute no longer exists. `generate_storage_info` is now assumed by default: all pallet storage items are expected to be bounded (i.e. have a fixed size).

-**What it does**
+The `#[pallet::without_storage_info]` macro enables you to define pallet storage items that don't have a fixed size.

-All storage is now required to implement the trait `traits::StorageInfoTrait`, and thus all keys and value types must have the bound `pallet_prelude::MaxEncodedLen`.
+By default, all pallet storage items are required to implement `traits::StorageInfoTrait`, so that all key and value types have a fixed size based on the bound defined in the `pallet_prelude::MaxEncodedLen` attribute.
-Individual storage can opt-out from this constraint by using `#[pallet::unbounded]`, see `#[pallet::storage]` documentation.
+This size limitation is required for parachain development in order to estimate the size of the Proof of Validity (PoV) blob.

-In the unlikely event that the entire pallet's storage needs to be unbounded by default, one can add the `#[pallet::without_storage_info]` attribute to the pallet struct like so:
+The `#[pallet::without_storage_info]` attribute macro allows you to override the default behavior in the unlikely event that the entire pallet's storage needs to be unbounded.
+To use it, add the `#[pallet::without_storage_info]` attribute to the pallet struct like so:

 ```rust
 #[pallet::pallet]